OpenNebula/docs/source/overview/opennebula_concepts/key_features.rst

 - :ref:`Configurable behavior in the event of host or KVM/LXD/Firecracker instance failure <ftguide>` to provide easy to use and cost-effective failover solutions

-**CLOUD BURSTING**

-- Build a :ref:`hybrid cloud <introh>` to combine your local resources with resources from remote cloud provider and use extra computational capacity to satisfy peak demands

 **PLATFORM**

 - Fully platform independent